daderidd/daderidd.github.io/_pages/about.md

 Hi!
 I’m David, a Senior Research Fellow at the University of Geneva, Switzerland in the [Faculty of Medicine](https://www.unige.ch/medecine/) and the [GIRAPH group](https://www.giraph.org/).
-I am a visiting research fellow at [EPFL](https://www.epfl.ch/labs/lgb/geome/) and also maintain an affiliation with the Geneva University Hospitals through the [Unit of Population Epidemiology](https://www.hug.ch/medecine-premier-recours/uep).
+I am also a visiting research fellow at [EPFL](https://www.epfl.ch/labs/lgb/geome/) and am affiliatied with the Geneva University Hospitals through the [Unit of Population Epidemiology](https://www.hug.ch/medecine-premier-recours/uep).
 I’m a spatial data scientist by training with a background in bioengineering, but I have just enough expertise in computer science and data science to make trouble.